 Improve Your Credit Score

 An important part of financial security is a high credit score, but credit is a nebulous concept to many.
 Your credit score is a numerical representation of how good you are at making payments consistently and on time, and this number becomes instrumental in taking out loans later in life to pay for a new car or a new house.
 That means that learning to manage your credit in your teenage years is vital for starting adulthood in the best possible position.
 One way to accomplish this is to get a secured credit card.
-A popular tactic for raising your credit score is to get a credit card, because this allows you to control the payments you need to make.
-You’ll only pay for what you spend on credit, meaning that you can generate payments of a size and frequency that you’re comfortably able to pay.
-Credit management options are few and far between for a teenager, but you can have your cell phone in your own name instead of your parents so that you can raise your credit score by paying the bill on time.
+Getting a credit card is a popular tactic for raising your credit score, because this allows you to control the payments you need to make.
+You can generate payments of a size and frequency that you’re comfortably able to pay, and even if you pay the card off every month, it will still improve your credit score.
+You have to be at least 18 years old to open a credit card account in your own name.
+However, many major credit card companies will allow parents to add authorized users under the age of 18.
+As an authorized user, you will be issued a credit card in your name that is connected to your parents’ account and will help establish your credit as a teenager.
+Other credit management options are few and far between for teens, but one option is to have your cell phone in your own name instead of your parents so that you can raise your credit score by paying the bill on time.
 If your parents are paying for your current bill, they can even continue to do so while contributing to an improvement in your credit score.

 Open a Savings Account